Atlas Shrugged Part 2 box office: One of the worst opening weekends ever

 In the last two days, Atlas Shrugged Part 2 added $253k at the North American box office.
-Its cume after five days stands at $2m.
+Its cume after five days stands at $2 million.

 Atlas Shrugged movies vs. the critics

 Atlas Shrugged Part 1 was massacred by North American critics.
-The film has a putrid 6% approval rating and 3.2/10 average rating among Rotten Tomatoes‘ top critics.
+The film has a putrid 6 percent approval rating and 3.2/10 average rating among Rotten Tomatoes' top critics.
 Fearing another such critical reception, Atlas Distribution opted to keep critics far away from their release.

 Atlas Shrugged Part 2 cast

 The Atlas Shrugged Part 2 cast includes the aforementioned Samantha Mathis, in addition to Jason Beghe, Esai Morales, Kim Rhodes, Richard T. Jones, and Patrick Fabian.
 John Putch directed, from a screenplay credited to television writer Duke Sandefur and Atlas Shrugged Part 1 and Cemetery Gate's Brian Patrick O'Toole.